MikaelWeiss/villa/README.md

 ### 5. Authentication

+The app uses magic link authentication (passwordless email login).

-Enable Google OAuth in Supabase:
+To configure email settings in Supabase:
-1. Go to Authentication > Providers in your Supabase dashboard
+1. Go to Authentication > Email Templates in your Supabase dashboard
-2. Enable Google provider
+2. Customize the magic link email template if desired
-3. Configure your Google OAuth credentials
+3. Configure your email provider (SMTP) in Authentication > Settings if needed

-4. Add authorized redirect URLs
+Magic link authentication is enabled by default in Supabase and requires no additional setup.

 ### 6. Running Locally